 I've tried everything I could get my hands on over the years to help.
 Some things did, most didn't, which is why I did the work on myself, and why now I've built this course.
 I've trialled it again and again until I was happy it worked for others, not just me.

 It's based on psychology, behavioural science (part of my day job) and child development insights.
 One thing for you to do every week for seven weeks.
 It's designed to fit into a busy working week, there's no video you need to make time to watch and no site you need to log into.
+As many dads have done, you can access the course from your phone.

 Every Thursday for seven weeks, you get one email with an exercise and accompanying PDF so you can save it to your Kindle or iBooks app so you can find it later.
 You do the exercise and take a step forward to becoming a more patient dad.